Centralized vs. Decentralized Structures: 7 Key Differences

 A company with a centralized organizational structure can offset its lack of variety in career opportunities with increased job security.
 Sometimes an employee's salary and benefits coincide with the employment time frame, which means it's normal to expect compensation relative to how long they've worked for the company.
 Centralized organizations might also hire internally and promote employees based on seniority.

-There are many more professional development opportunities in a decentralized organization since you can create a staffing structure that's adaptable to the constantly changing needs of its audience.
-With a fluctuating hierarchy, you may find more chances for promotions and career growth.
+There are many more professional development opportunities in a decentralized organization since a company can create a staffing structure adaptable to its audience's constantly changing needs.
+With a fluctuating hierarchy, employees may have more chances for promotions and career growth.
 Decentralized organizations often allow employees to explore career options by subsidizing training in new skills.

 6. Definitive chain of command

 The definitive chain of command that comes with a centralized organizational structure can be helpful for employees who might look for more affirmative guidance in their responsibilities and expectations.
 A centralized structure works fairly well to provide people with clear directions.
-Businesses that employ or contract those with specialized backgrounds are usually better suited to a top-down management structure.
+Businesses that employ or contract those with specialized backgrounds usually benefit from having a top-down management structure.

-The ambiguous nature of a decentralized system may cause confusion regarding expected workflows, but the increased autonomy is very attractive to employees who prefer a flexible schedule.
-Companies that have a lot of employees working from home may use a combination of reduced oversight and self-reporting tools to streamline managerial responsibilities.
+The ambiguous nature of a decentralized system may confuse expected workflows, but the increased autonomy is desirable to employees who prefer a flexible schedule.
+Companies that have a lot of employees working remotely may use a combination of reduced oversight and self-reporting tools to streamline managerial responsibilities.
 Decentralization also helps optimize a company's global franchise by allowing different national branches to manage their staff and operations.

 7. Flow of information

 A decentralized organization promotes a faster and smoother flow of information between different departments and from upper management downward.
 Industries that depend on a constantly shifting and inconsistent market benefit from being able to update everyone at will.
-When you're seeing a lot of changes happening in your business over a short period, you might consider decentralization efforts.
+When a business witnesses several changes occurring over a short period, it might consider decentralization efforts.

 With a centralized structure, a team may receive newer knowledge indirectly through executive initiatives and managerial directives.
-This potentially leaves some employees uninformed, but a tightly controlled flow of information can increase clarity and reduce the possibility of conflicting interpretations.
-Companies that rely on trade secrets and non-disclosure agreements are also usually best suited to a centralized organizational structure.
+This potentially leaves some employees without updates, but a tightly controlled flow of information can increase clarity and reduce the possibility of conflicting interpretations.
+Companies that rely on trade secrets and non-disclosure agreements can often benefit from implementing a centralized organizational structure.